Kuala Terengganu Terengganu, Malaysia Travel Guide

 Traditional woven fabric with intricate gold or silver threads.
 Find this at handicraft centers.

 Head to Pasar Payang early in the morning for the freshest produce and to avoid crowds.
 Engage with local vendors, as they often offer insights into their crafts and products.
-Bargaining is typically okay in traditional markets, but always do so respectfully.
+Bargaining is typically okay in traditional markets, yet always do so respectfully.